rbecker1014/smarthome/docs/PROJECT_OVERVIEW.md

 ## Backend

 The backend (`server.js`) exposes three proxy endpoints under `/api/devices/:id` that translate client requests into SmartThings command payloads.
-It reads the SmartThings Personal Access Token (PAT) from the `SMARTTHINGS_PAT` environment variable defined in a `.env` file and injects it into the Authorization header for every SmartThings API call.
+It reads the SmartThings Personal Access Token (PAT) from the `ST_PAT` environment variable defined in a `.env` file and injects it into the Authorization header for every SmartThings API call.
 The helper `sendCommand` function centralizes HTTP handling, error normalization, and ensures the command format matches SmartThings expectations.

 ## Frontend